comob-project/snn-sound-localization/ReadMe.md

 This is the repository behind the _SNN Sound Localization_ project.
 Check out [the website](https://comob-project.github.io/snn-sound-localization/) for more information about the project and how to join and contribute.

-[Current version of the paper (pdf)](https://github.com/comob-project/snn-sound-localization/releases/download/latest/paper.pdf) if build ran without error.

 ## Contents

 - `research/`: Jupyter Notebooks and markdown files with research notes, code, and plots.
 Gets built into the website.
-- `web/`: Code and config to build the website.
+- `paper/`: Markdown files with the paper in progress.
+Also gets built into the website.
 - `index.md`: Home page ("About") of the website
 - `environment.yml`: conda environment to run the notebooks in `research/`.